ncguilbeault/BayesianLinearRegression/README.md

 The next section creates the original 3x4 panel figure.

 The last section creates an online learning class that updates the likelihood, posterior distribution, and random data samples every second with each observation of a new data sample.
+The posterior is updated sequentially, such that the most recently calculated posterior is fed into the model as the prior, which is then updated based on the likelihood of the most recently observed datapoint.

 The `Interrupt` button can be pressed at any time to halt the loop.